hyperledger/besu-docs/docs/public-networks/get-started/connect/mainnet.md

   hostnames to access the Engine API.
 - `Xmerge-support` - Enable Merge support.

-You can modify the values and add other [command line options](../../reference/cli/options.md) as needed.
+You can modify the option values and add other [command line options](../../reference/cli/options.md) as needed.

 ### 3. Generate validator keys and stake ETH